 Standalone services

-One of the best ecommerce credit card processing providers is Stripe.
+One of the best eCommerce credit card processing providers is Stripe.
 It offers a developer-friendly API that allows businesses to easily integrate eCommerce payment process into their websites or applications.
 It supports various programming languages and provides extensive documentation and resources for developers.
 Stripe also offers features like recurring billing, mobile payments, and international payment support.

 Content Management Systems In-Built Solutions